-The reason for this is that the Xbox One S doesn’t include a Kinect port on its rear, meaning that you'll have to buy an adaptor if you want to use your camera accessory.
+The Xbox One Kinect might have divided opinions when it was included with every console during the initial release.
+But if you’re a fan of Kinect, you have even more reason to stay with the original Xbox One.
+The reason for that is the Xbox One S doesn’t have a Kinect port, meaning you'll have to buy an adaptor if you want to use your camera accessory.

-It's a next-gen games console, a TV companion and guide, a media streaming centre, a Skype phone, a Blu-ray player, a pizza delivery machine and more.
+So now, the Xbox One is a true multimedia hub, close to what Microsoft promised.
+It's a games console, a TV companion and guide, a media streaming center, a Skype phone, a Blu-ray player, a pizza delivery machine, and more.

 Its massive size and black rectangular construction evoke thoughts of an eighties VCR or a stereo tuner from the nineties.
 Its imposing bulk begs to be hidden away, with just its slot loading disc drive exposed, little white Xbox logo glowing in lonely TV cabinet darkness.

 For a console of this size, you would at least expect for the power supply to be built inside the unit.
 But as with the Xbox 360, that's not the case.
 The external power brick is large and contains its own fan.
 This, at the very least, offers a quieter console unit than Sony's competing console.

 Given the overheating problems the 360 suffered from it's no surprise to see Microsoft going overboard on keeping things chilled.
 Especially with its vision of an always-on console.
 It does, however, make the PS4 look even more elegant, which is a lot smaller despite having an internal power supply.